 Your customer’s desired outcomes live in the bigger context.

-Your customers don’t care about your solution but about achieving their desired outcomes.
+Your customers don’t care about your solution but achieving their desired outcomes.

-If you continuously focus your efforts on removing the obstacles standing in the way of your customer’s desired outcomes, you systematically build a repeatable and scalable customer factory.
+If you continuously focus your efforts on removing obstacles in the way of your customer’s desired outcomes, you systematically build a repeatable and scalable customer factory.